Bundy arrested at Idaho Statehouse for second time in 2 days

 BOISE, Idaho (AP) — Anti-government activist Ammon Bundy was arrested Wednesday for the second time in two days at the Idaho Statehouse.

 Idaho State Police put Bundy in a wheelchair and removed him from the Senate gallery.
-He did not appear to be injured but didn’t respond to a reporter’s questions as he was wheeled from the Statehouse and through underground tunnels to a police vehicle.
+He did not appear injured but didn’t respond to a reporter’s questions as he was wheeled from the Statehouse and through underground tunnels to a police vehicle.

 Bundy, who led the 2016 occupation of the Malheur National Wildlife Refuge in Oregon, was arrested Tuesday in a committee room and charged with trespassing and resisting and obstructing officers.
 During that arrest, he refused to stand and was wheeled out in an office chair.

-Idaho State Police say that he’s prohibited from coming to the Statehouse for one year following the Tuesday arrest.
+Idaho State Police say that he is prohibited from coming to the Statehouse for one year following the Tuesday arrest.
+The year-long ban came after consultation with Republican Gov. Brad Little as well as leaders in the House and Senate.

+“We have a certain expectation of members of the Senate that they act in a way that is courteous and act in a way that is productive, and I think it’s also proper to ask that of the public who participates as well,” Republican Sen. Kelly Anthon said.

-Lawmakers are meeting in a special session called by Republican Gov. Brad little because of the coronavirus, and Wednesday resumed work after two chaotic days.
+Lawmakers are meeting in a special session called by Little because of the coronavirus, and Wednesday resumed work after two chaotic days.

 Lawmakers on Tuesday had to abandon a committee room when a crowd shouted down lawmakers and forced them out.
-Bundy and his supporters are opposed to proposed legislation that would shield businesses, schools and government entities from liability if someone caught COVID-19.
+Bundy was later arrested in that room when he refused to leave.
+Bundy and his supporters are opposed to proposed legislation the committee was considering that would shield businesses, schools and government entities from liability if someone caught COVID-19.

 The incident followed another Monday when angry protesters forced their way into the Idaho House gallery that had limited seating because of the virus, a glass door breaking as protesters jostled with police.